HSE-LAMBDA/ai4material_design/README.md

 git commit -m "Add raw VASP files" git push
 ```
 Run the workflows in the following order.
+Same number means the workflows can be run concurrently.
 Don't forget to copy the files to git after each workflow.
-1. 1 Low density index
+* 1 Low density index
-2. 2 VASP to csv_cif
+* 2 VASP to csv_cif
-3. 3 csv_cif to dataframe
+* 3 csv_cif to dataframe
-4. 3 Matminer
+* 3 Matminer

 ## Hyperparameter optimisation
 ### Get the data